Fynn8962/Lern-Periode-13/ReactTutorialAddition.md

 }
 ```

-Explaination: The `Square` is a "dumb" component.
+Explanation: The `Square` is a "dumb" component.
 It does not store any data itself.
-It  relies entierly on Props passed down from the parent:
+It relies entirely on props passed down from the parent:

-- `value`: Determines what to show ('X', 'O' or null)
+- `value`: Determines what to show ('X', 'O' or null).

-- `onSquareClick`: A function used to communicate with the parents (Board) when clicked.
+- `onSquareClick`: A function used to communicate with the parent (Board) when clicked.

-- Note on Naming: We use onSquareClick (prop) and onClick (HTML attribute).
-THis sperates the React event logic from the browser's native event
+- Note on Naming: We use `onSquareClick` (prop) and `onClick` (HTML attribute).
+This separates the React event logic from the browser's native event.